httpie/cli/docs/packaging/brew/README.md

 That [GitHub workflow](https://github.com/httpie/httpie/actions/workflows/test-package-mac-brew.yml) will test the formula when `downstream/mac/brew/httpie.rb` is changed in a pull request.

-Then, open a pull request with those changes to the [downstream file]([ file](https://github.com/Homebrew/homebrew-core/blob/master/Formula/httpie.rb)).
+Then, open a pull request with those changes to the [downstream file](https://github.com/Homebrew/homebrew-core/blob/master/Formula/httpie.rb).

 ## Hacking